In the Name of Suffering: Release

 In 2015, the album, along with Take as Needed for Pain, was repressed on vinyl through Century Media.
 This 2015 pressing was made available on black, white (limited to 100 copies) and gold (limited to 500 copies) colored vinyl.
 Also released on the same day was a four-disc CD boxset containing the group's first four albums (including In the Name of Suffering).

+Music

+In the Name of Suffering has been described as the "most primitive sounding" of Eyehategod's output, and has been characterized as sounding "desnse [and] crusty."
+The guitars have been described as "coarse and grainy," and the sound of Joey LaCaze's snare drum has been likened to "like a wooden plank being hit by a hammer."
+The album is played at mostly slow tempos, drawing comparisons to the early work of the Melvins.
+The album also takes stylistic cues from Black Flag and Black Sabbath, as well as from southern rock.
+Despite its mostly slow tempos, the album contains some up-tempo songs reminiscent of hardcore punk.

 Reception

 Since its initial release, In the Name of Suffering has received praise for its rough style, and is seen as one of the first, as well as one of the most important, sludge metal albums of the 1990s.
 Heavy metal website Hellbound.ca mentioned how In the Name of Suffering, along with its follow-up Take as Needed for Pain, created the framework for "one of the most interesting, yet disturbing, bands around".
 In William York's review of the album for AllMusic, he states "Later Eyehategod albums have more memorable songs, but In the Name of Suffering arguably captures the band's compelling ugliness in its most raw state."